sureshvenkatesan/ArtifactoryDecryptor/README.md

 Artifactory stores secrets encrypted on the disk.
 It may need these passwords to e.g. authenticate to another repository.
 They are encrypted using AES/CBC/PKCS5Padding.

-This tool provides a portable way of decrypting these secrets offline, without using the Decrypt API.
+This tool provides a portable way of decrypting these secrets offline, without using the `api/system/decrypt` i.e [Deactivate Artifactory Key Encryption](https://jfrog.com/help/r/jfrog-rest-apis/deactivate-artifactory-key-encryption) API.

 Prerequisites:
 - pip install base58 pycryptodome